 “Yuuri, this is incredible!”
 Phichit had the decency to lower his voice to a whisper.
 The cafeteria was bustling with people, and even if Yuuri was not the type to attract attention, Victor’s name never failed to do the opposite.

-“And he’s super nice?”
+“And he’s super nice?!”
 Yuuri continued, his voice betraying the awe he felt at this new discovery.
 Victor had never seemed to be a jerk, exactly, but Yuuri had always assumed that being that popular was bound to go over someone’s head, and yet Victor was… kind of a dork?
 He hated the word “adorkable”, but…

 Phichit stared at him slack-jawed when he heard the sketchbook story.

 “Yuuri.
-Seriously, this the cutest thing ever.”
+Seriously, this the cutest shit ever.”

 As if summoned by Yuuri himself, Victor and his friends walked into the cafeteria, sitting only two tables away from them.
 Yuuri stared hard at his own food, repeating his two-step plan in his mind like a mantra.